Introduction

 Delete Dialout

-request deletes a dialout, targeted by secure ID.
+Deletes a dialout, targeted by secure ID

 curl -X DELETE \